 Unlike Six Sigma, TPS, or other Lean Manufacturing methodologies, which reduce quality issues and wasteful processes on the manufacturing floor, Lean Design® is applied to the product design itself.
 When implemented properly, Lean Design® creates a simpler, easier-to-produce, and more cost-effective design that removes quality issues before they are ever experienced in the manufacturing process.

 The core fundamentals of the Lean Design® Methodology are the “Part Value Challenge,” Eliminating Poor Quality Drivers (S.W.A.T.), Design for B.O.B.
 (Blind One-arm behind the back, Builder – a robot), Manufacturing and Assembly Cost Mapping, the Munro Scoring System, the 10 Good Design Principle, and most importantly that, “The first design is never the simplest.”
-These elements are taught in Munro’s Training “Hearts and Minds” in tandem with Munro’s workbook, Lean Design®: Value Quality Profit, which is available on Amazon.com.
+These elements are taught in Munro’s Workshop Training “Hearts and Minds.”

 No, Munro works with your product design team to map your current design, including cost and quality data, and then analyze it in our proprietary software Design Profit®.
 Through a series of “Ideation” or brainstorming sessions, the Munro team helps your team create 3 Levels of Design Concepts: Low, Medium, and Stretch.
 We then help your product design team make business metric-driven choices to create your final product design concept, but the CAD modeling is either done by your team, or we will use one of our partners to complete this step.